Haixing-Hu/Haixing-Hu.github.io/_posts/computer/2011-07-17-disable-spotlight-indexing-on-os-x-lion-or-mountain-lion.md

 meaning it will return no results when used.
 To switch off the indexing open a Terminal window and type:

-	1sudo mdutil -a -i off
+	sudo mdutil -a -i off

 **NB:** You will be prompted to enter your admin password.